 We’re committed to delivering high quality research that supports government and the rest of the housing sector meet more housing need.
+This research is done primarily by our in-house Research and Policy team.

 It’s never been more important to make the case for affordable homes, and robust evidence is the best way to do that.
 It’s essential housing associations have a strong voice at national, regional, and local government levels, so the interests of the people we service – our residents and our potential residents – are represented.
 We think it’s important not just to point out problems, but to come up with solutions.
 Our research reports always present ways to help fight the housing crisis.Reuben Young, Research and Policy Manager